 Csilver2

 After the piece has been fired it is a matt white colour.
-To bring the silver up to a nice shine it then needs to be burnished with a soft wire brush, tumbled, and polished .
+To bring the silver up to a nice shine it then needs to be burnished with a soft wire brush, then tumbled, and polished.

 CsilvBur